Metempsychosis -- full rpg ruleset -- work in progress

 Protection (CHA)

-creates temporary health (add 1d6 to target for 1 turn)/ create a barrier around target, adding 1-5 DR for x turns; x= degree of success.
+creates temporary health (add 1d10 to target for 10 turns; cannot stack upon any one target)/ create a barrier around target, adding 1-5 DR for x turns; x= degree of success.
+Effect cannot stack with itself.

 Chaos (CHA)